Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

-The next lemma is very similar to Lemma~\ref{pq_faster}.
-Namely, if an $OPT$ packet $p$ is mapped by step A1 to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
-The fact that the overall assigned value to each $\PO$ packet is at most $\frac{(2L-1)(N+1)}{N}$ follows from the fact that for each $OPT$ packet $p$ that is mapped by step A1 to a $\PO$ packet $q$ at any time $t$, $r_t(p)\geq r_t(q)$, the maximal block size is $2L-1$ bytes.
+The mapping is feasible since during arrivals the $\PO$ buffer contains at least one packet and any value that is unmapped by Steps A1 and A2 is assigned by step A3 to the HOL $\PO$ packet.
+Lemma~\ref{lem:feas_and_blocksize}(2) remains the same.
+The next lemma is very similar to Lemma~\ref{l:srpt_po_faster}.
+Namely, if an $\OPT$ packet $p$ is mapped by step A1 to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
+The fact that the total value assigned to each $\PO$ packet is at most $\frac{(2L-1)(N+1)}{N}$ follows from the fact that for each $\OPT$ packet $p$ that is mapped by step A1 to a $\PO$ packet $q$ at any time $t$, $r_t(p)\geq r_t(q)$, the maximal block size is $2L-1$ bytes.
+Theorem~\ref{t:srpt-po-upper-bound-new} follows immediately from Lemma~\ref{l:srpt-po-faster-new}.

-\begin{lemma} After arrival of the $t$-th packet, if an $OPT$ packet $p$ is mapped to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
-Moreover, all $OPT$ packets are mapped and at most $\frac{(2L-1)(N+1)}{N}$ value is mapped to each $\PO$ packet at time $t$, where $N=\lceil\frac{B-2L+1}{2L-1}\rceil$. \end{lemma}
+\begin{lemma} After arrival of the $t$-th packet, if an $\OPT$ packet $p$ is mapped to a (possibly transmitted) $\PO$ packet $q$ then $r_t(p)\geq r_t(q)$.
+Moreover, all $\OPT$ packets are mapped and at most $\frac{(2L-1)(N+1)}{N}$ value is mapped to each $\PO$ packet at time $t$, where $N=\lceil\frac{B-2L+1}{2L-1}\rceil$. \end{lemma}